 - consistency

-- adherence to the manual of style (usually Chicago Manual of Style), which deals with spelling, abbreviations, punctuation, capitalization, formatting, etc.
+- appropriate level of adherence to conventions described in the manual of style (usually Chicago Manual of Style), which deals with spelling, abbreviations, punctuation, capitalization, formatting, etc. (Note: Fiction authors have more leeway for creativity in this respect, but we still need to adhere to most expected norms to avoid confusing readers.)

 Q - Who might benefit from this service?